-(a) A person who knowingly or intentionally touches an individual who:

-(1) is or was a spouse of the other person;

-(2) is or was living as if a spouse of the other person as provided in subsection (c); or

-(3) has a child in common with the other person; in a rude, insolent, or angry manner that results in bodily injury to the person described in subdivision (1), (2), or (3) commits domestic battery, a Class A misdemeanor.

-(b) However, the offense under subsection (a) is a Level 6 felony if the person who committed the offense:

-(1) has a previous, unrelated conviction:

-(A) under this section (or IC 35-42-2-1(a)(2)(E) before that provision was removed by P.L.188-1999, SECTION 5); or

-(B) in any other jurisdiction, including a military court, in which the elements of the crime for which the conviction was entered are substantially similar to the elements described in this section; or

-(c) In considering whether a person is or was living as a spouse of another individual for purposes of subsection (a)(2), the court shall review:

-(1) the duration of the relationship;

-(2) the frequency of contact;

-(3) the financial interdependence;

-(4) whether the two (2) individuals are raising children together;

-(5) whether the two (2) individuals have engaged in tasks directed toward maintaining a common household; and

-(6) other factors the court considers relevant.
+- (a) A person who knowingly or intentionally touches an individual who: - (1) is or was a spouse of the other person; - (2) is or was living as if a spouse of the other person as provided in subsection (c); or - (3) has a child in common with the other person; in a rude, insolent, or angry manner that results in bodily injury to the person described in subdivision (1), (2), or (3) commits domestic battery, a Class A misdemeanor. - (b) However, the offense under subsection (a) is a Level 6 felony if the person who committed the offense: - (1) has a previous, unrelated conviction: - (A) under this section (or IC 35-42-2-1(a)(2)(E) before that provision was removed by P.L.188-1999, SECTION 5); or - (B) in any other jurisdiction, including a military court, in which the elements of the crime for which the conviction was entered are substantially similar to the elements described in this section; or - (2) committed the offense in the physical presence of a child less than sixteen (16) years of age, knowing that the child was present and might be able to see or hear the offense. - (c) In considering whether a person is or was living as a spouse of another individual for purposes of subsection (a)(2), the court shall review: - (1) the duration of the relationship; - (2) the frequency of contact; - (3) the financial interdependence; - (4) whether the two (2) individuals are raising children together; - (5) whether the two (2) individuals have engaged in tasks directed toward maintaining a common household; and - (6) other factors the court considers relevant.